SamTessier/Contact-Management/README.md

 ## Acknowledgements

-A special thanks to Patrick Costello for his invaluable guidance and coaching throughout the project.
+A special thanks to Jack Harrhy and Patrick Costello for their invaluable guidance and coaching throughout the project.

 ## License